Current Research

 What’s the meta with bees?

-Global declines in wild pollinators, and localised honeybee colony collapses have resulted in a plethora of research investigating potential anthropogenic factors on bees, and other pollinators.
-Drawing conclusions from this research is difficult as individual studies differ in their methodologies, sample size and outcomes.
+Global declines in wild pollinators, and localised honeybee colony collapses, have resulted in a plethora of research investigating the impact of anthropogenic stressors on bees, and other pollinators.
+Drawing conclusions from this research is difficult as individual studies vary in their methodologies, sample size and outcomes.
+In response to this, we are using meta-analysis to combine this information and produce robust conclusions on how anthropogenic factors, such as pesticides, influence pollinators.
+This information is essential for policy makers, conservationists, and regulators alike, and has already been cited by law makers.